EOP-OMB/payment-accuracy/website/pages/congressional_reports/2023_TREASURY_4.md

   Program: Internal Revenue Service - American Opportunity Tax Credit
   SortOrder: 1
 - ActionsTaken:
-  - Action_Taken: Completed
-    Action_Type: Change Process
-    Completion_Date: FY2022 Q4
-    Description_Action_Taken: The IRS held its annual Dependent Database (DDb) meetings with stakeholders in the Wage & Investment, Small Business & Self Employed, and IT divisions, to adjust the value of prior-year compliance filters for audit selection of returns claiming the Earned Income Tax Credit (EITC) and identify improvement opportunities for the filing season.
-    Mitigation_Strategy: atp4_1
-  - Action_Taken: Planned
-    Action_Type: Cross Enterprise Sharing
-    Completion_Date: FY2024
-    Description_Action_Taken: The IRS will continue to leverage data sharing pursuant to various interagency agreements, e.g., Department of Health and Human Services (HHS) Office of Child Support enforcement (OCSE), and the Social Security Administration (SSA), to more accurately validate refunds entitled to a taxpayer; thus, allowing the IRS to enforce laws passed by Congress more effectively.
-    Mitigation_Strategy: app5_1
-  - Action_Taken: Completed
-    Action_Type: Cross Enterprise Sharing
-    Completion_Date: FY2022 Q4
-    Description_Action_Taken: The IRS leveraged data sharing pursuant to various interagency agreements, e.g., Department of Health and Human Services (HHS) Office of Child Support enforcement (OCSE), and the Social Security Administration (SSA), to more accurately validate refunds entitled to a taxpayer; thus, allowing the IRS to enforce laws passed by Congress more effectively.
-    Mitigation_Strategy: atp5_1
   - Action_Taken: Planned
     Action_Type: Change Process
     Completion_Date: FY2024